 All ground floor.
-Four bedrooms: 1 x king-size double with en-suite shower room, basin and WC (in separate annex), 1 x double, 1 x twin, 1 x single.
+Four bedrooms: 1 x king-size double with en-suite shower room, basin and WC (in separate annex), 1 x double, 1 x twin, 1 x single 4' bed.
 Bathroom with bath, shower over, basin and WC.
 Shower room with basin and WC.
-Kitchen with mezzanine floor above with TV.
+Kitchen with dining area and sofa.
+Mezzanine floor above Kitchen with TV.
 Utility room.
-Sitting room with open fire.
-Second sitting room.
+Sitting room with TV and open fire.

 Truro is the retail centre of Cornwall with a good range of independent shops as well as national stores all within a compact city centre.
 With its eclectic range of art galleries, bars, restaurants, cinema, theatre, museum and outstanding cathedral this small city is a superb year round destination.
 Steeped in history and intriguing architecture there is always plenty to do and see.
 Just meandering through the Georgian cobbled streets is a pleasure in itself.